josevnz/influxdb/tutorial/README.md

     |> geo.filterRows(region: {lat: 30.04, lon: 31.23, radius: 200.0}, strict: true)
 ```

-So coming back to our police cases dataset,  can we find out the number of crimes for the year 2021, withing a radio of 30 miles on Hartford, CT?
+Coming back to our police cases dataset,  can we find out the number of crimes for the year 2021, withing a radio of 30 miles on Hartford, CT?

 First, a bit of geography: